PacktPublishing/Asynchronous-Programming-in-Rust/README.md

 Even if you prefer to write the examples from the book line by line, you'll need the repository for `delayserver` and `corofy` which is two tools I wrote to help in the learning process.

-## I'll be going on a plane, how can I use the repository in an offline situation?

-You'll need to install both `delayserver` and `corofy` locally on your machine while you're online.
-The process is described below.

-Most of the examples have no external dependencies, but from chapter 6 onwards we will have some of them.
-The best way to be able to run these examples while offline is to enter each folder and use [cargo vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) to vendor the dependencies locally.
-This way you'll be able to build and experiment with the examples even though you'll be offline.

 ## Delayserver

 Most of the examples will use a program called delayserver that's provided in this repository.
 Delayserver is a simple local webserver where you can write a HTTP GET request with a configurable delay.